|Size:||5.5 in x 8.5 in|

 “For Christians who are being sanctified, wrestling with sin is an ongoing, never-ending struggle.
 This book beautifully underlines, makes bold, and highlights what God tells us he’ll do with our sins.
 If you’re struggling with a secret sin, battling a recurring sin, or continually regretting a past sin, this book will ease your soul and lift your head.”

-Sarah Zylstra, Senior Writer, The Gospel Coalition; coauthor, Gospelbound: Living with Resolute Hope in an Anxious Age
+Sarah Eekhoff Zylstra, Senior Writer, The Gospel Coalition; editor, Social Sanity in an Insta World

 “Sin and salvation are inextricably linked.
 Failing to understand or believe what Christ has done with our sins can cause us to question the validity of our salvation.
 That is not what God intended.
 Read this stellar book by Sam Storms to rediscover what it means to be cleansed.
 Start to dance with joy when you remember God trampled your sins underfoot, and draw near to him as you embrace the profound truth that he remembers your sins no more.
 Settle the issue of sin in your life, learn what God has done for you, and start rejoicing in your salvation!
 Storms will teach you how."